oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/introduction/introduction.md

 # Introduction

-Data sharing is making the same data available to one or many consumers.
+Data sharing is making the same data available to one or more consumers.
 Nowadays, the ever-growing amount of data has become a strategic asset for any company.
 Sharing data - within your organization or externally - is an enabling technology for new business opportunities.
 Sharing data and consuming data from external sources allows to collaborate with partners, establish new partnerships and generate new revenue streams with data monetization.

 ## Why Use Data Sharing?